Kilter Hypnotherapy

 Hypnosis is a cognitive state, not a feeling.
 It may feel different for different people, at different times and depending on the focus of the hypnotherapy.
 It may feel like relaxation, absorption in the imagination, intense focus on one idea, or many other things.

 Hypnosis isn’t like sleep, because you need to consciously accept the suggestions being used in hypnosis, and you can’t do this if you’re in a sleep-like state.
 You may feel very relaxed, but you should be mentally awake the whole time.
+I adapt hypnosis for sporting performance to be alert hypnosis, where you integrate hypnosis into a sporting ritual.

 You cannot be hypnotised against your will, and when in hypnosis you will only respond to suggestions you want to respond to.
 Hypnosis is a temporary state of mind you choose to enter and can choose to leave at any time.

-n a word, yes.
+In a word, yes.
 Hypnosis has been found in many studies to be an effective, especially when paired with CBT, mindfulness and relaxation therapies.

 The British Medical Journal (BMJ) published a 'Clinical Review' of hypnosis and relaxation therapies and found that: